SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 will actually cancel the rendering.
 So that no matter where we use this modal system, we're not going to end up with annoying errors like this

-[inaudible].

-So the event that we're going to need to listen to is turbo before fetch response.
+So the event that we're going to need to listen to is `turbo:before-fetch-response`.
 So that was right after the Ajax call finishes.
 So technically at this point it has redirected and the Ajax call, uh, has made the second AGS call to the redirect, but it hasn't rendered yet.
-And this time we actually do need to attach this to document because this event is dispatched on the document.
+And this time we actually do need to attach this to `document` because this event is dispatched on the `document`.
 And for now I'm just going to not hide the mole just for simplicity.
 All right.
 So let's see what this event looks like.

-So I'll refresh [inaudible]
+So I'll refresh

 Although some new details, so we can see a successful form submit on this.
 It saved and cool.
 So you actually said there's two of these events.
 One of them happened right before it was loading the original form into the model.
-And then the second one happened when we submitted, we open this up and look in detail and as a fetch response object inside of it with awesome, a succeeded key, and also a redirected keys.
+And then the second one happened when we submitted, we open this up and look in detail and as a `fetchResponse` object inside of it with awesome, a `succeeded` key, and also a `redirected` keys.
 So it tells us if it was successful.
 And also if it was redirected, because here's what we can do.
 If this, if when this event happens, if a modal was open and the AGS call was successful and the angel has caught a redirected, then we can hide